L3MON4D3/LuaSnip/DOC.md

 - `hidden`: hint for completion-engines, if set, the snippet should not show up when querying snippets.
 - `priority`: Priority of the snippet, a positive number, 1000 by default.
-  Snippets with higher priority will be matched to a trigger before those with a lower one.
+  Snippets with high priority will be matched to a trigger before those with a lower one.
-  The priority can also be set for an entire snippet-collection in `add_snippets`.
+  The priority for multiple snippets can also be set in `add_snippets`.

 `s` can also be a single string, in which case it is used instead of `trig`, all other values being defaulted: